Ferris Summer Grants for Student Internships in Journalism

 Grant recipients are required to submit a two-page report after their internship.
 The grants are paid in two installments: 90% upon notification of funding, and the 10% balance in September, after submission of the report about the internship.

-In 2023, Ferris Summer Grants for Student Internships in Journalism were awarded to eight Princeton undergraduates:
+In 2024, Ferris Summer Grants for Student Internships in Journalism were awarded to seven Princeton undergraduates:

 John McPhee ’53 Awards for Summer Projects in Independent Journalism